joemoose/dungeoneers.d20/ideas/_notes.md

 # NOTES

+	- Multiple allies with shields can take a turn to interlock their shields and form a shield wall.
+Attacks against a shield wall are impaired.
+Coordinated movement or action requires an attribute save of your choice to maintain a shield wall.

 ## Dilemmas

 Whenever the Characters are getting close to getting something that they want that leaves an interesting narrative hook, offer a tough choice in the form of two desirable or undesirable outcomes